harpak-lab/Portability_Questions/README.md

 cd ../
 ```

-Before execution, the directories contained in the scripts need to be modified so that they point to your directories.
+Before execution, the directories contained in the scripts need to be modified so that they point to your directories. `#SBATCH -A OTH21148` also needs to be updated according to your allocation information.

 ## Execution

+Submit the bash scripts ending with `.sh` with `sbatch <script_name.sh>`, or refer to the documentation of your computing clusters on how to submit a job.

-Execute the bash scripts ending with `.sh` with `bash <script_name.sh>`.
-Please see the details for each script in the following sections.
+Please see the details for each script in the following sections:

 ### Preparing the data